Sociology of Education: Key Theories for Teachers

 In addition to Karl Marx, other sociologists have contributed to the development of conflict theory.
 Harriet Martineau, a feminist theorist, expanded on Marx's ideas and applied conflict theory to social issues related to gender inequality.

-Jane Addams focused on social and economic inequality and advocated for social reforms to address these issues.
+Jane Addams focussed on social and economic inequality and advocated for social reforms to address these issues.
 W.E.B.
 Du Bois explored the intersections of race, class, and power, highlighting the impact of racial inequality within the framework of class conflict.

 Conflict theory provides a framework for understanding the dynamics of power, inequality, and social change within societies.
 It reminds us of the ongoing struggles for resources and the need for social transformations to challenge dominant power structures and create a more equitable society.